OrgFlow/docs/content/concepts/org-based-commands.md

 title: Org Based Commands
 ---

-OrgFlow commands are split in to two categories: org-based, and @concept_stackbasedcommands.
+OrgFlow commands are split into two categories: org-based, and @concept_stackbasedcommands.

 Org based commands are not stateful, whereas stack-based commands are.
 This means that org-based commands connect directly to your Salesforce organisations, and you need to tell them how to do this (i.e. you cannot use the @concept_stack and @concept_environment records in your @concept_statestore ).